umeshsharma-data/Health-and-Lifestyle-Data-Analysis/README.md

 An interactive Power BI dashboard was created to visualize key health and lifestyle patterns identified during the analysis.

 ![Health and Lifestyle Dashboard](Health_dashboard.png)

+## 🔑 Key Findings

+- Higher anxiety levels were associated with higher stress levels.
+- Health scores showed a decreasing trend as anxiety levels increased.
+- Individuals with excellent fitness levels had the highest average health scores.
+- Exercise frequency tended to be higher among individuals with better fitness levels.